 Disadvantages of using a premium theme

 - Limited options – with premium themes, you get what you pay for.
-If you choose the lower-priced license then you will have limited functions and designs to choose from.
+If you choose the lower-priced license then you will have limited functions and web design to choose from.
 Customization will also be minimal.
 Certain themes may also not have unique functions or specialized options like user dashboards or responsive maps.

 - Updates – plug-ins need to be maintained and updated by the developers so that your website will remain error-free.
 This means that even if you don’t need to collaborate with a developer, you still have to rely on that person for future updates.